Miss Havisham: Historical inspirations

 In the 1850s, Eliza Emily Donnithorne of Newtown, Sydney (then part of the Colony of New South Wales), was jilted by her groom on her wedding day and spent the rest of her life alone in a darkened house, her wedding breakfast left to rot, and with a chained front door.
 Donnithorne was widely considered at the time to be Dickens's model for Miss Havisham, although this cannot be proven.

 Another contemporary inspiration might have been Margaret Catherine Dick of Bonchurch, Isle of Wight, who lived at "Uppermount" house and was the daughter of Captain Samuel Dick.
 Dickens spent the summer of 1849 staying in Bonchurch writing chapters of David Copperfield; during his time in the coastal village he took regular walks up St Boniface Down with Charles George Dick, the brother of Margaret.
 The character of Mr Dick (who boarded with Miss Betsy Trotwood) in David Copperfield is based on Charles.
 In 1860 Margaret Dick was jilted at the altar and began living a reclusive life.
 In the 1860s, Dickens's daughters stayed with the vicar in Bonchurch that was to marry Margaret Dick.
 Dickens may have based the character of Miss Havisham on Margaret Dick; but named her after her neighbour Miss Haviland.

-Another inspiration may have been the London merchant, Nathaniel Bentley.
+Another inspiration may have been the London merchant Nathaniel Bentley.
+Known as "Dirty Dick", Bentley never washed himself or cleaned his premises, and was rumored to have been jilted on his wedding day and to have locked up the dining room, leaving the meal to rot.

 In the introduction to the 1965 Penguin edition of Great Expectations, writer Angus Calder notes that "James Payn, a minor novelist, claimed to have given Dickens the idea for Miss Havisham – from a living original of his acquaintance.
 He declared that Dickens's account was 'not one whit exaggerated'."
 Dickens reportedly encountered a wealthy recluse called Elizabeth Parker while staying in Newport, Shropshire, which has an aptly named Havisham Court.
 However, research by the Newport History Society has found no evidence to support the stories that Dickens ever stayed in Newport, met Miss Parker, or was an inspiration for Miss Havisham.
 Despite the reports Miss Parker (born 1802) spent the rest of her life as a recluse, census records of the period show she was at Chester (1851), then Whitchurch (1861), before moving to Chetwynd House, Newport in 1863.
 She was not even living in Newport when Dickens started to write Great Expectations in 1859.

-Since the publication of Great Expectations, the character of Miss Havisham has seen numerous comparisons and parallels with many real jilted brides (life imitating art), such as the widely reported case of Alice Pinard-Dôges in Neuilly, France who committed suicide in her bridal gown in 1894.
+Since the publication of Great Expectations, the character of Miss Havisham has seen numerous comparisons and parallels with many real jilted brides (life imitating art), such as the widely reported case of Alice Pinard-Dôges in Neuilly, France, who committed suicide in her bridal gown in 1894.